 Always plan out what's coming next: the 'yes', the rings, the kiss, the speeches, the exit, the rice/petal toss, the cake cut, the first fight, etc... and take positions and change settings accordingly.

 It's OK to forget a few people in a big wedding, but make sure you don't favor one family over the other, at the risk of offending them.
+Particularly if one side is much smaller than the other.
 Figure out early whose side people are with.
-Ask the couple for a quick rundown as early as possible and try to remember who you shoot.
+Ask the couple for a quick rundown as early as possible and try to remember who you already shot.
 Ask them who the important people are.

 Does the bride or groom always have the same expression ?
 Try to get him/her to change by firing off a few wisecracks.
 Or ask him to close his mouth if the reason is a too deep cleavage on the bride.